-The Trust has been active now for the past ten years during which time it has grown and made considerable progress towards achieving its objectives, as well as keeping abreast of developments on the island.
-The original staff of one with a filing cabinet has now grown to 18 full time people and a number of volunteers, with offices in Broadway House, Main Street in Jamestown.
+The Trust has been active since 2002 during which time it has grown into the leading conservation organisation on St Helena.
+The original staff of one with a filing cabinet has now grown to 20 full time people and a number of volunteers, with offices in Broadway House, Main Street in Jamestown.
 However, the real work of the Trust is not office-bound, but out there in the field, in amongst the remaining Wirebirds and Cabbage Trees, in the ruins of High Knoll Fort, or St John’s practice rooms, down with the fish on the wreck of the Papanui, but most importantly in the schools and other educational establishments on the island.

 The website provides news about the Trust through a newsletter, and periodic news items, as well as more general conservation and environmental news on the island.
 To find out more on the Trust’s conservation work please visit the Conservation Programmes and News pages.